arm/ai-ml-emulation-layer-for-vulkan/README.md

-You can pack the graph and tensor layer libraries into the Application Package Kit (APK) or push to the `/data/local/debug/vulkan` directory for Android™ to discover the Emulation Layer.
+You can pack the graph and tensor layer libraries into the Application Package Kit (APK) or push to the `/data/local/debug/vulkan` directory for Android™ to discover the ML Emulation Layer for Vulkan®.
 Applications can enable the layers during Vulkan instance creation or you can enable the layers without modifying the application by using following commands: